anhowe/mesos-scalable-cluster/README.md

 ![Image of mesos cluster on azure](https://raw.githubusercontent.com/anhowe/mesos-scalable-cluster/master/images/mesos.png)

 You can see Mesos on port 5050, Marathon on port 8080, and Swarm on port 2375.
+All VMs are on the same private subnet, 10.0.0.0/24, and fully accessible to each other.

 Below are the parameters that the template expects: